AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/workfront-fusion-basics/faq.md

 Yes.
 Using [!DNL Workfront Fusion], files can be received, saved, transformed, converted, encrypted, and so on.
 Moreover, [!DNL Workfront Fusion] provides a wide range of built-in features designed to enable users to work effectively and creatively with the data contained in the files.

-For more information, see [About mapping files in Adobe Workfront Fusion](../../workfront-fusion/mapping/about-mapping-files.md).
+For more information, see [About mapping files in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/about-mapping-files.md).

 ## What happens if I let [!DNL Workfront Fusion] process an email containing more than one attachment?

 ### Answer

-If you use the Email module [!UICONTROL Retrieve attachments], each attachment is sent individually through the rest of the modules in the scenario.
+If you use the [!UICONTROL Email] module [!UICONTROL Retrieve attachments], each attachment is sent individually through the rest of the modules in the scenario.
 Similar modules are also available in other apps that receive multiple files at once.

-For more information, see [Email modules](../../workfront-fusion/apps-and-their-modules/email-modules.md).
+For more information, see [[!UICONTROL Email] modules](../../workfront-fusion/apps-and-their-modules/email-modules.md).

 ## Some triggers allow scenarios to run instantly.
 What does "instantly" mean?

 ### Answer

 Common scenarios are run at intervals according to the schedule you specify (for example, every hour, every 5 minutes, once a month, and the like).
 There are special triggers, called instant triggers (webhooks), that can start your scenario immediately after they receive data from a given service.
 Instant triggers can be extremely useful.
 We recommend to use them whenever possible.
 They help to reduce the number of operations.
 Received data is processed immediately without waiting for the next scheduled run.
-For example, the Google Sheets module Watch Changes starts a scenario immediately after a cell us updated.
+For example, the [!DNL Google Sheets] module [!UICONTROL Watch Changes] starts a scenario immediately after a cell us updated.

 ## What are aggregators?

 ### Answer

-An Aggregator merges data into one single collection.
+An [!UICONTROL Aggregator] merges data into one single collection.
 An example of this is files being compressed into a zip archive and sent as an email attachment.

-For more information, see [Aggregator module in Adobe Workfront Fusion](../../workfront-fusion/modules/aggregator-module.md).
+For more information, see [[!UICONTROL Aggregator] module in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/aggregator-module.md).

 ## What is an operation?